Mob-AppDev/frontend/README.md

 # FRONTEND
-This is the frontend mobile application for Group 17's app, built with React Native.
+This is the frontend mobile application for Group 17's app, built with React Native and Figma

 ## Tech Stack
 - React Native